finnjenn/Uno/README.md

 You (the user) get to go first at the start of every new game.
 Either click a card in your hand to play it or click the deck in the middle to draw a card.
 Your hand is highlighted and slightly rasises itself when it is back to your turn.

+The number under the cpu hand is the current number of cards they have.
+If they have 1 card left, it will say UNO

 <img src='screenshot.png' style='width:450px;'>

 <h2 id="contributing">Contributing</h2>